machitgarha/parvaj/README.md

     -   💡 Zero-configuration by default.
 Go ahead and simulate your design!

     -   ☕ Easy to use.
-You don't need to remember or look for dependencies everytime, Parvaj does this for you.
+You don't need to remember or look for dependencies everytime, Parvaj does it for you.
 You wouldn't even need to know most of the GHDL command-line options.

     -   ☔ Simple installation process, by providing AppImage and Phar files.

 -   **Fast:**

     -   ⛽ Speed up your development.
-Don't get your hands dirty by invoking GHDL and GTKWave manually, use the simple `simulate` command instead to do all the steps for you.
+Don't get your hands dirty by invoking GHDL and GTKWave manually; use the simple `simulate` command instead to do all the steps for you.

     -   ⚡ The tool itself is designed to have good performance.
 It uses a proper cache mechanism for this.
 Although it uses regex patterns for major tasks, thanks to fast PHP regex engine, you wouldn't notice slowdowns.